 Editor’s Note: I am so pleased to be able to share this fascinating testimonial with you from a breastfeeding Mom who managed the near impossible: nursing twins with no formula supplement!
-The message that raw milk helps solve breastmilk supply issues needs to be shared widely in the breastfeeding community as low supply problems are at epidemic levels in nursing mothers today.
+The message that raw milk helps solve low milk supply issues needs to be shared widely in the breastfeeding community as low supply problems are at epidemic levels in nursing mothers today.
 Thank you Brittany, for sharing this important story!

 By Brittany Ericson, Breastfeeding Mom of Twins

-For many breastfeeding mothers milk supply is a constant worry.
+For many breastfeeding mothers, low milk supply is a constant worry.
 During my first few months as a nursing mother I dealt with minor supply issues.
 However, I was so distracted by other breastfeeding issues that I didn’t fully address the problem of low milk supply until my daughters were over 6 months old.

 I have twin daughters, Julia and Aria, they were born April 27th, 2011.
 We had planned on having the twins naturally at home, but they ended up being born by c-section after a long 3 days of labor.
 Needless to say the birth was traumatic, but my work was far from done.
 I was DETERMINED to breastfeed.
 In my mind there was no other option.